OpenAddressesUK/theodolite/app/views/static/developers/addingdata.md

 This page contains guidelines for providing datasets to the Open Addresses platform.
 The guidelines will evolve over time.

-- <a href='#adding-an-individual-address'>Adding an individual address</a>
-- <a href='#adding-an-individual-address'>Adding multiple addresses</a>
-- <a href='#i-work-for-a-local-authority-that-wants-to-contribute-new-addresses'>I work for a local authority that wants to contribute new addresses</a>
-- <a href='#i-work-for-an-organisation-that-wants-to-contribute-addresses'>I work for an organisation that wants to contribute  addresses</a>
-- <a href='#i-work-for-an-organisation-that-wants-to-contribute-historic-addresses'>I work for an organisation that wants to contribute historic addresses</a>
-- <a href='#i-want-to-help-source-a-large-dataset'>I want to help source a large dataset</a>
-- <a href='#what-to-do-if-you-believe-your-ip-is-being-infringed'>What to do if you believe your IP is being infringed</a>
+We have set up a [Trello board](https://trello.com/b/UXqgc1wy/datasets) to allow people to debate ideas on sourcing datasets, share the workload, and to minimise duplication of effort.
+There's lots to get stuck into there so don't be shy!

 We’d love to hear your views on how this guide can be improved.
-Send your suggestion directly to [info@openaddressesuk.org](mailto:info@openaddressesuk.org).
+Send your suggestion directly to [info@openaddressesuk.org](mailto:info@openaddressesuk.org) or submit a [pull request](https://github.com/OpenAddressesUK/theodolite/tree/master/app/views/static).

+What do you want to do?

+- <a href='#adding-an-individual-address'>Add an individual address</a>
+- <a href='#adding-an-individual-address'>Add multiple addresses</a>
+- <a href='#i-work-for-a-local-authority-that-wants-to-contribute-new-addresses'>find out how a local authority can contribute new addresses</a>
+- <a href='#i-work-for-an-organisation-that-wants-to-contribute-addresses'>find out how other service providers can contribute  addresses</a>
+- <a href='#i-work-for-an-organisation-that-wants-to-contribute-historic-addresses'>find out how organisations can contribute historic addresses</a>
+- <a href='#i-want-to-help-source-a-large-dataset'>find out how to help source a large dataset</a>
+- <a href='#what-to-do-if-you-believe-your-ip-is-being-infringed'>report that your IP is being infringed</a>

 ## Adding an individual address